1 Components of aggregate demand

 \(b\), the slope of the aggregate consumption function, is the marginal propensity to consume (MPC).
 It has the natural interpretation of the amount that consumption increases for every additional dollar of disposable income the household receives.

-Assuming that all disposable income is consumed or saved, we can also define an aggegate saving function, which will also be linear.
+Assuming that all disposable income is consumed or saved, we can also define an aggregate saving function, which will also be linear.
+(To see this, note that \(Y-T = C + S\), substitute the aggregate consumption function in for \(C\), and solve for \(S\).)

 \[S(Y,T) = - a + (1-b) (Y-T) \]

 If you’re feeling concerned about the intercept of this savings function being negative, remember that borrowing is like negative saving.
-For certain levels of GDP and net taxes, households are net borrowers, and for others, they are net savers.
+For certain levels of GDP and net taxes, the household sector is a net borrower, and for others, they are net savers.

 Exercise:.
-On the same set of axes, sketch the aggregate consumption and savings functions described by the lines you worked out above.
+Sketch the aggregate consumption and savings functions described by the lines you worked out above.

-Given that we’ve assumed a closed economy, we know that all output can be assigned to three uses: Household consumption (C), Government purchases (G), and investment (which consists of planned investment, and unplanned inventory changes).
+Given that we’ve assumed a closed economy, we know that all output can be assigned to three uses: Household consumption (\(C\)), Government purchases (\(G\)), and investment \(I\).

-Remember that investment has many components: residential investment, business fixed investment, and inventories.
-We will simplify by assuming there are two kinds: planned investment and Unplanned inventory changes, which happen when consumers buy more or less of the firms’ output than expected.
+Remember investment has many components: residential investment, business fixed investment, and inventories.
+We will simplify by assuming there are two kinds: planned investment and unplanned inventory changes, which happen when consumers buy more or less of the firms’ output than expected.

 We will assume planned investment is mainly determined by the interest rate \(r\).
 When \(r\) is high, it is expensive to borrow.
-All else equal, investors want to borrow less because few projects have a high enough return to make up for the cost of borrowing.
+All else equal, investors want to borrow less because few projects have a high enough return to have a positive net present value.
 The reverse is true when \(r\) is low.

 Exercise:.
 What might cause planned investment to change besides interest rates (that is, what will cause in the investment curve at a given \(r\)?)